Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 We have just enough parameters to allow for the exact customization necessary,

 Here is a breakdown of what each one does:
-1. `TextColor` - The button's text color.
-2. `BackgroundColor` - The button's background color, we will define custom brand colors soon.
-3. `IconName` - The name of the icon displayed on the button, in this case we are using [FontAwesome](https://fontawesome.com/).
-4. `To` - The link where the user is navigated to, will bind to the `href` attribute on a regular link.
+1. `Platform` - The platform of the share button.
+The user will pass the platforms which will are statically defined inside the Platform record.
-5. `ChildContent` - The markup displayed inside the button.
+2. `ChildContent` - The markup displayed inside the button.
 See [blazor-university](https://blazor-university.com/templating-components-with-renderfragements/).
+3. `Size` - The size of the button, this is a Blazorise class, so we can use Small, Medium, Large etc.
-6. `AdditionalAttributes` - Any additional attributes the user passes to the button.
+4. `AdditionalAttributes` - Any additional attributes the user passes to the button.
 Will directly be applied to the underlying button component.
 See [blazor-university](https://blazor-university.com/components/capturing-unexpected-parameters/).

 ---